amigoscode/cohort-2-d/README.md

     ```bash
       psql -U bookstore-db-user
     ```
-    #### 2- Create ou bookstore database: Using SQL
+    #### 2- Create our bookstore database: Using SQL
-    Then we can create ou Database
+    Then we can create our Database
     ```bash
       CREATE DATABASE bookstore;
     ```